Published on December 1, 2020

 In weight loss, as in reaching many other goals, the key is motivation.
 Those who are most motivated are those who succeed.
 And you need to keep your level of motivation high not just at the beginning of your weight loss program, when you have decided to lose weight, but also throughout the program.

 Tip #1 Weight loss motivation is all about desire rather than willpower.
 How much do you want to lose weight?
-How much more do you want to lose weight than you want to eat fattening food and lay on the sofa watching TV all day?
+How much more do you want to lose weight than you want to eat fattening food and while your world gets smaller as you get larger?
 List all your reasons for wanting to lose weight, and for staying healthy and slim.
 Add more reasons to your list as you think of them.

 Tip #3 If you have a lot of weight to lose it can be hard to sustain your focus.
 If that is the case, plan some activities throughout the year that you would like to be slim for, for example—Valentine’s Day, your birthday, a weekend away, your annual vacation, Thanksgiving, etc.—your weight loss motivation dates!
 Plot out your goal weight for each event with a sensible rate of weight loss and use each milestone as a major target in itself.
 Use the same strategy for weight maintenance by ensuring that you stay the same weight for each special date in your calendar.